Cloudzero/cloudzero-charts/charts/cloudzero-agent/README.md

 The chart requires a CloudZero API key to send metric data.
 Admins can retrieve API keys from the [CloudZero API keys page](https://app.cloudzero.com/organization/api-keys).

 The API key is typically stored in a Secret in the cluster.
 The `cloudzero-agent` chart will create a Secret if the API key is provided via the `apiKey` argument.
-Alternatively, the API key can be stored in a Secret external to the chart via `existingSecretName`, or mounted from a custom Kubernetes `Volume` via `apiKeyVolume` for integrations such as Secrets Store CSI Driver.
+Alternatively, the API key can be stored in a Secret external to the chart; this Secret name would then be set as the `existingSecretName` argument.
 If creating a Secret external to the chart, ensure the Secret is in the same namespace as the chart and follows this format:

 **Example User-Created Secret Content**